hingulesteanurobert-dotcom/Homomorphic-Filtering-of-colour-images-using-a-Spatial-Filter-Kernel-in-the-HSI-colour-space/README.md

 # Results

-To observe how the homomorphic filter influences the image, it was compared with a median filter and an arithmetic mean filter.
+To observe how the homomorphic filter works, it was compared with a median filter and an arithmetic mean filter.
 <img width="640" height="624" alt="image" src="https://github.com/user-attachments/assets/07445c5b-9a90-4bb9-935c-648736440b01" />

 The two filters tested in these images have the function of reducing noise.